ALS / Lou Gehrig's Disease

 People with ALS are generally very successful operating the Eyegaze Edge.
 Consideration must be made for potential eye challenges as a result of the progression of the disease.
 Users with ALS may in time experience droopy eyelids, dry eyes, or inhibited range of eye movement.
 Adjustments to both the Eyegaze software and hardware may often accommodate those issues.
 Droopy Eyelid Compensation in the Eyegaze Edge will automatically accommodate users with ptosis of the eyelids.

-Pauline and Reggie are a loving couple taking control of their lives with the Eyegaze Edge®.
+Pauline and Reggie are a loving couple taking control of their communication with the Eyegaze Edge®.

 Testimonials